Emploi

 A propos d'Inria

 Inria est l'institut national de recherche dédié aux sciences et technologies du numérique.
 Il emploie 2600 personnes.
 Ses 215 équipes-projets agiles, en général communes avec des partenaires académiques, impliquent plus de 3900 scientifiques pour relever les défis du numérique, souvent à l'interface d'autres disciplines.
 L'institut fait appel à de nombreux talents dans plus d'une quarantaine de métiers différents.
 900 personnels d'appui à la recherche et à l'innovation contribuent à faire émerger et grandir des projets scientifiques ou entrepreneuriaux qui impactent le monde.
 Inria travaille avec de nombreuses entreprises et a accompagné la création de plus de 200 start-up.
 L'institut s'eorce ainsi de répondre aux enjeux de la transformation numérique de la science, de la société et de l'économie.
-PhD Position F/M Computational approaches for knowledge graph mining and completion dealing with uncertainty
+Post-Doctoral Research Visit F/M Operator learning for the time-harmonic Maxwell equations

 Le descriptif de l'offre ci-dessous est en Anglais